Page Created 12/29/23 Updated 4/21/26)

 2. Lifespan Performance to Activation (Descending)

-In the descending movement, clarified understanding is carried back into action.
-Here, livelihood becomes the site of application, commitment, contribution, and embodied responsibility.
+In the descending phase, lifespan-performance-to-activation clarifies understanding in action.
+Here, livelihood, across a lifespan, becomes application, commitment, contribution, and embodied responsibility.

 Activation does not mean mere productivity.
 It means implementing what has been clarified through research under real conditions over time.
 This movement anchors development in reality.